OpenScholarly/UI-library/Plan.md

 ---

 # 1 — Shadows & “shiny colored backdrop” rules (depth + glow)
 **Goal:** depth + personality without breaking contrast/accessibility or looking noisy.

-Design rules
+Design rules:
 * Treat elevation as discrete tokens (e.g. `elevation-0..5`) and map each to consistent shadow layers (ambient + key).
 Use layered shadows (small crisp + large soft) to imply distance.
 (Material uses a z-space with levels.) ([Material Design][1])
 * If you add *colored glow*, keep it subtle: low opacity, large blur, and matched to the component’s accent color so it reads as a reflection/ambient light rather than a harsh halo.
 Use color glows sparingly (primary/cta only).
 * For translucent backdrop effects (glassy panels), combine a semi-transparent fill with `backdrop-filter: blur()` and a subtle shadow under the panel to create separation (Apple “materials” guidance). ([Apple Developer][7])

 Practical CSS tokens (copy into your design tokens):
 ```css
 :root{
   /* elevation (ambient + key shadows) */